sysr-q/gitsby/README.md

 * Add a WebHook URL to your GitHub repository.

     * Make sure it's `http://example.com:9999/github` (for example); note the trailing `/github`!

 * GitHub will notify Gitsby when repos need redeployment, and he will:

     * Run `git pull origin` in the appropriate repository.
-	* Run `make autodeploy` in the repository root, which you can optionally use to automagically deploy your project.
+    * Run the specified command in the repository root, which you can use to automagically deploy your project.

-# Why make this?

-I've been meaning to learn Go for several months, but just haven't had a good reason to.
-In these months, [Aki](https://github.com/aki--aki) has taken it upon herself to berate me for not having an autodeploy setup for the DongCorp website repo.
-Seeing as my friend danneu had made _captain-githook_, I figured I'd try my hand at an autodeploy script, and that it was the perfect chance to finally learn Go.

-TL;DR: It was to scratch my own back.